Plain English Summary

 2. Mrs Megan Liddiard (public)

 Mrs Megan Liddiard

 Investigating maladaptive cognitive biases in patients with asthma using a bronchial hyperreactivity challenge.

-We predict an association between subjective symptoms of asthma and anxiety-related thought processes.
-Specifically, we hypothesize that increased anxiety will be related to increased perception of breathlessness/asthma severity (regardless of actual measures of physiological lung function).
+The trialists predict an association between subjective symptoms of asthma and anxiety-related thought processes.
+Specifically, they hypothesize that increased anxiety will be related to increased perception of breathlessness/asthma severity (regardless of actual measures of physiological lung function).

 City Road and Hampstead Research Ethics Committee, 13/01/2016, ref: 15/LO/1898

 Within-subjects design using standardised cognitive and behavioural measures

 Not available in web format, please use the contact details to request a patient information sheet